jobr3255/learning-ionic/README.md

 **Task:** Fix the scss file so that the background color displays a different color. *Hint: What class is overriding the background color for page-home?
 What css can be added to override that class?*

-You should end up with somethiing like this.
+You should end up with somethiing like this.<br>
 ![Blue home page](images/home-blue.png?raw=true)

 Now let's add a button.
 This is the syntax for an Ionic button.